-Although theoretical limit of energy conversion efficiency for silicon solar cells is about 30%, energy conversion efficiencies of commercial silicon solar cells are only 15~18% due to reflection at Si surfaces and recombination of electrons and holes at defects.
-New chemical methods to prevent reflection at Si surfaces and recombination of electrons and holes have been developed to overcome these issues.
+Conversion efficiencies of Si solar cells are much lower than theoretical limit of ~30%.
+New chemical methods to prevent reflection at Si surfaces and recombination of electrons and holes have been developed to improve the efficiency of Si solar cells.